 Why should you get a soil test done in the fall?
 Fall is actually one of the best times to have your soil tested.
-Let’s take a look at why fall is an optimum time for soil testing.
+Let’s take a look at why fall is an optimum time for testing.

 What Is Soil Testing?

 A soil test provides an analysis of the soil structure, chemical composition, pH, fertility and suitability of the soil for its intended use.
-There are many other soil tests available; for example, soil tests can be conducted for engineering purposes to assess a site prior to building.
+There are many other tests available; for example, tests can be conducted for engineering purposes to assess a site prior to building.

 But the tests we’re concerned with are, of course, related to the home garden.
 Farmers also get tests done annually to ensure their soil is properly prepared for its intended crops.

-A soil test provides you with a great deal of information.
 Each sample analyzed yields clues about where it came from to the trained eye.
 A geologist can spot the composition and proportion of clay, sand, minerals, etc. and know where it came from in the local area.

 Home gardeners desire information about the soil’s pH, nutrient composition, and suitability for what they intend to grow.
 They may also seek answers to questions such as why doesn’t this plant grow well here or what are these brown spots on my lawn?